Lulu’s Book Templates Make Page Design Easy

 Adobe PDF Export Presets

 Lulu’s Job Options file.
-You can apply this to your page layout software (not including Microsoft Word), then when you export your finished PDF, use the Job Options to apply Lulu’s preferred settings.
+You can apply this to your page layout software (not including Microsoft Word), and then when you export your finished PDF, use the Job Options to apply Lulu’s preferred settings.
 For authors who make a lot of files or just like to streamline processes, the Job Options file is a nice bonus.
-And for an author with a complex file that might be causing errors, the Job Options is the best way to help your file move through our printer’s network.
+For an author with a complex file that might be causing errors, the Job Options is the best way to help your file move through our printer’s network.

 Cover Templates